trufflesecurity/Trufflehog-Chrome-Extension/README.md

 JWT's are interesting not just because they go to API's, but also because you can crack their secret in hashcat if they're alg `hs` you can decode them here to figure out their algorithm https://jwt.io/ and you can crack them here https://hashcat.net/wiki/doku.php?id=example_hashes with flag `-m 16500`

+## Slack webhook keys
+These are a problem almost always, see https://cybersecurity.att.com/blogs/labs-research/slack-phishing-attacks-using-webhooks